Karpaka Vinayakar Temple: History and architecture

-Later expansions added several mandapams (Maha, Thirumurai, Alankara), another Shiva shrine, a Nataraja, a Chandesar shrine, and a Sivakami Amman shrine.
-On the southern side of mandapam, parallel and near to the excavated cave is a panel with the Saptamatrikas (also called Saptha Kannimar, seven mothers or seven virgins), The temple also includes shrines or dedicated area for Bhairavar (Shiva form) with his dog, Somaskandhar, Kartikeya with his two wives, Karthiyayini (who arrange marriages), Nagalingam (who gifts offspring), Pasupatheeswarar (who showers all wealth), Navagrahas, and two gopurams (east and north sides).
+Later expansions added several mandapams (Maha, Thirumurai, Alankara), another Shiva shrine, a Nataraja shrine, a Chandesar shrine, and a Sivakami Amman shrine.
+On the southern side of mandapam, parallel and near to the excavated cave is a panel with the Saptamatrikas (also called Saptha Kannimar, seven mothers or seven virgins), The temple also includes shrines or dedicated area for Bhairava (Shiva form) with his dog, Somaskanda, Kartikeya with his two wives, Valli (who arrange marriages), Devasena, also called Deivayanai, (who gifts offspring), Pasupatheeswarar (who showers all wealth), Navagrahas, and two gopurams (east and north sides).
 For charitable functions, like large Shaiva tradition temples, the Karpaka Vinayakar has a large temple kitchen called madapalli, and a temple well inside the mandapam to provide water for pilgrims.
 The temple also has space for devotional singing of hymns and performance arts.

 Religious importance and festivals

 The temple is one of the nine ancestral Hindu temples of the Chettiars, a merchant and trading community.
 It is maintained by the Chettiars trust (Nagarathars), but their tradition states that they have maintained and worshipped in this Shaivism tradition temple since Kali year 3813 (same as 714 CE).
 Chettiars have organized their conservation and temples initiatives through sub-communities based on Shiva Temples such as the Pillayarpatti Pirivu, Elayatrankudi Pirivu.
 This is considered as a Shiva tradition temple, given its historic importance with Shiva linga and the Karpaga Vinayaka.

-The temple is a major center for annual Vinayaka Chaturthi festival.
+The temple is a major center for the annual Vinayaka Chaturthi festival.
 It is celebrated for 10 days.
 On the 9th day the chariot festival is held, where Hindus of the region gather and participate in a procession that goes through the streets.
-The Ganesha is covered with gold foil and carried in a moosaka vahana, along with Nataraja and Sivakami.
-Additionally, the temple features floor decorations, exhibitions, performance arts and sandal covering (Santha-na-kkappu) over these days.
+The processional Ganesha idol is covered with gold plating and carried in a mouse vahana, along with his parents, Nataraja and Sivakami.
+Additionally, the temple features floor decorations, exhibitions, performance arts and sandal covering (Chandana Kaappu) over these days.
 This tradition became more significant since festival idols made of panchaloga were found in late 19th-century during the temple repairs and renovation.
-These are likely from the 11th-century.
-The Vinayaka Chaturthi (Ganesha Chaturthi) is popular among Tamil women.
+These are likely from the 11th century.
+The Vinayaka Chaturthi (Ganesha Chaturthi) festival is popular among Tamil women.

 Administration

-The temple is maintained and administered by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.
+The temple is maintained and administered by Nattukottai Nagarathars.

 The temple opens at 6 in the morning and stays open till 1 PM.
 The shrine is again opened at 4PM and is open till 8.30 PM.
 It is an active temple, with daily worship services.
 On 1 May 2017, Kumbhabhishekham was performed at this temple.